 There are a number of ways to make crackle paint as siding for little houses, but using a crackle medium is the easiest without buying specific crackle paints in each color.

-- Crackle Medium – various brands
+- Crackle Medium - various brands, this is one example you can find easily

 - Background Material – cardboard or card stock